Small Grants Scheme 2019 – outcome

 Improve Our Village NGO, Argel, Armenia, for ‘Women’s Rights Kitchen’, a project to help protect and empower Yazidi women victims by developing culinary and other skills

-Union Women’s Centre, Tbilisi, Georgia, to develop strategies to resist child marriage in ethnic minatory communities in Georgia and Azerbaijan, including training for doctors in the complications of early pregnancy
+Union Women’s Centre, Tbilisi, Georgia, to develop strategies to resist child marriage in ethnic minority communities in Georgia and Azerbaijan, including training for doctors in the complications of early pregnancy

 Harmony Plus, Karakol, Kyrgyzstan, for workshops on domestic violence for young mothers and mothers-in-law, a workshop for NGO and other professionals and a round table for officials including law enforcement

 Crisis Centre Sezim, Bishkek, Kyrgyzstan, for ‘New Beginnings’, a project to establish club meetings for women of 55+, with legal services, counselling, art therapy, computer literacy etc.

 Parastor, Dushanbe, Tajikistan, to open a rapid response centre in Dushanbe to assist victim of violence, plus training for NGO and crisis centre staff, police, judges and doctors.

 Chance Crisis Center, Bishkek, Kyrgyzstan, for assessing the quality of services for victims of gender-based violence; training on assessment tools; testing the tools; research on the basis of 5-7 crisis centres and their services, taking into account the interests of different categories of victims.

 Women’s Initiatives, Blijniy, Moldova, for group and individual counselling by a psychologist and a lawyer for women and their children; trainings and master classes; developing and issuing legal and psychological guidelines on the theme “Your family is not a place for fear, violence and cruel treatment”.